JiHong88/suneditor/README.md

 imageWidth      : The default width size of the image frame.        default: 'auto' {String}
 imageSizeOnlyPercentage : If true, image size can only be scaled by percentage.   default: false {Boolean}
 imageRotation   : Choose whether to image rotation buttons display.
-                  When "imageSizeUnit" is "%" the default value is false.
+                  When "imageSizeOnlyPercentage" is "true" the default value is false.   default: true {Boolean}
                   If you want the button to be visible, put it a true.     default: true {Boolean}
 imageFileInput  : Choose whether to create a file input tag in the image upload window.  default: true {Boolean}
 imageUrlInput   : Choose whether to create a image url input tag in the image upload window.